-In addition to the online and mobile sportsbook options just discussed, Bettors in Pennsylvania can also place wagers with a variety of land-based sportsbooks.
+In addition to the online and mobile sportsbook options just discussed, PA sports betting fans can also place wagers with a variety of land-based sportsbooks.
 Pennsylvania sports betting locations are as follows:

 Part of the Mohegan Sun Pocono casino, The Downs at Lehigh Valley is an off-track betting parlor that is now taking sports wagers.